pocc/ross.gg/content/post/python/urllib.md

 ---
-title: "Using Urllib"
+title: "Using urllib or requests"
 date: 2019-03-14T11:35:30Z
 author: Ross Jacobs
-desc: "Using Urllib"
+desc: "How to use Python's http libraries"
 tags:
   - python
   - urllib